 Unfortunately, a similar construction for the problem $C{B,C}$ is not possible.
-This was shown in [13] by means of a counterexample, i.e., a tree language that is recognizable by a BA, but whose complement is not recognizable by a CA.
+This was shown in [16] by means of a counterexample, i.e., a tree language that is recognizable by a BA, but whose complement is not recognizable by a CA.

-4 The Weighted Inclusion Problem
+5 The Weighted Inclusion Problem

-As mentioned already, unweighted automata can be seen as weighted automata over a very simple Boolean lattice, namely $\mathbb{B}$ , whose operators correspond to the logical connectives.
-In fact, Boolean lattices can be seen as the natural generalization of Boolean logic, where the conjunction, disjunction and negation are translated to the infimum $\otimes$ , supremum $\oplus$ , and complementation -.
-We can use this fact to describe "natural" generalizations of the decision problems for unweighted automata to the weighted setting.
+As mentioned already, unweighted tree automata are weighted tree automata over the Boolean lattice \mathbb{B} , whose operators correspond to the logical connectives.
+De Morgan lattices can be seen as a generalization of Boolean logic, where conjunction, disjunction and negation are translated to infimum \otimes , supremum \oplus , and complementation -, respectively.
+We can use this fact to describe generalizations of the decision problems for unweighted tree automata to the weighted setting.